Navigatron/notes/content/meds/index.md

 ## Eat

-> "When you're sick, you don't feel like cookin."
+> "When you're sick, you don't feel like cookin'."

 - Canned Soup
 - Crackers